 Food for Thought aims to provide hungry schoolchildren with nutritious, whole food.
 Our long-term goal is to help alleviate the underlying problems that create food insecurity in Alberta in the first place.

-A 2021 report has found that Alberta has the highest food insecurity in Canada; today, more than 20% of Albertans are now food insecure.
+A 2021 report found that Alberta has the highest food insecurity in Canada; today, more than 20% of Albertans are food insecure.
 How is the case for a so-called “rich” province that furthermore has a farming heritage?
-Our view is that the industrial food system – which meant the loss of family farms, strong rural communities, a local food system, and Indigenous food sovereignty, as well as requires massive subsidies that cause harm to people and the planet – is the root cause of the problem.
-This root cause creates poverty as well as a loss of access to land and food-growing knowledge, all of which cause food insecurity.
+Our view is that the industrial food system is the root of the problem.
+This system has meant the loss of family farms, strong rural communities, a local food system, and Indigenous food sovereignty, and it requires massive subsidies that cause harm to people and the planet.
+This root cause creates poverty as well as a loss of access to land and food-growing knowledge, and this causes food insecurity.
 The way to solve this problem?
 By returning the ability to grow, prepare, and preserve food back into the hands and minds of the people.

 Food for Thought wants to see genuine food security in our city and province rather than the institutionalization of charities like ours.
 We want to see the day again when the Food Bank and school food charities are in place just for emergency situations – not for everyday needs.
 For this reason, Food for Thought cannot try to serve all schools or take on the issue ourselves; on the contrary, communities must remain involved and be empowered to change things long-term.
 Our work is thus geared toward not only helping to meet immediate needs, but also advocating for long-term change, and providing a simple model that other schools and communities can (and must) replicate to meet immediate needs and advocate for long-term change too.
 This is work we must all do together if we want to see food security in Alberta.

 1. Identify the students in need.
 (Food for Thought does not have strict criteria for this point; if a student says they are hungry or asks for food, we add them to the list.)